ReactiveCocoa/ReactiveCocoaLayout/README.md

    constants anywhere.
    _([Planned](https://github.com/github/ReactiveCocoaLayout/issues/3), but not
    yet implemented.)_
+ * **Incremental use.** RCL can be used internally in views without any implementation details leaking out.
+Callers using Auto Layout or struts and springs can incorporate reactive views without knowing or caring how they perform layout internally.
+No UI-wide slowdowns or behavior changes just from using RCL!
  * **Extensibility.** RCL is made up of many independent bits of functionality unified into a framework.
 It's easy to extend it with your own functionality if you want it to behave differently.